xonssh/xxh-tests/README.md

 xxh development environment (xde) commands:

-   build   Build the docker containers and get the xxh code if ./xxh is not exists up      Docker-compose up the containers test    Run tests start   Docker-compose start the containers stop    Docker-compose stop the containers remove  Docker-compose remove the containers
+   build    Build the docker containers and get the xxh code if ./xxh is not exists up       Docker-compose up the containers test     Run tests goto     Open bash on the container start    Docker-compose start the containers stop     Docker-compose stop the containers remove   Docker-compose remove the containers

+Try `./xde <command> --help` to get more info.

 positional arguments:
   command     Command to run